nice-digital/mocks-apis/README.md

-# Mock search api
+# Mock api

-> Gives mock hard coded responses to certain search api endpoints
+> For now only mock hard coded responses to certain search api endpoints are held in this repository.
+Later other mock responses can be held here.

 ## Getting started